Arean82/custom_tables/README.md

 2) Press button **New table**.
 Fill the name field, select projects you want to enable table on and submit the form.
 3) Add custom fields to your new table.
 4) Give access to the users **Administration → Roles and permissions → Project → Manage custom tables**
-5) **🆕 Configure permissions** by going to **Administration → Plugins → Custom Tables plugin → Configure** to set up which user groups can edit and delete records
+5) **🆕 Configure permissions** by going to **Administration → Plugins → Custom Tables plugin → Configure** to set up which user groups can edit and delete records *(All users can view and add records, but only authorized users can edit or delete)*

 ### 🆕 Enhanced Permission Configuration
 The plugin includes a **flexible and configurable permission system** that allows precise control over who can edit and delete custom table records: